Table of contents

 What is media monitoring?
 Definition

-Media monitoring is the ongoing process of tracking and analyzing mentions of a brand, person, or topic across many media channels (social media, news sites, blogs, forums, podcasts, etc).
+Media monitoring is the continuous process of tracking and analyzing mentions of your brand, competitors, or topics across social, news, blogs, forums, podcasts, video, and review sites.

 -